-In the abinet-parliamentary systems, appointment is by the Crown on the recommendation of the government of the day.
-This method of appointment may create the impression of potential bias or partisanshipo avoid this, there is either a statutory requirement or a recognized practice consult with other parties in Parliament.
-How meaningful that consultation is can be debatedf a majority government is determined to appoint someone with obvious partisan leanings, they would have to be prepared to pay the political price of criticism inside and outside Parliament.
+In the Cabinet-parliamentary systems, appointment is by the Crown on the recommendation of the government of the day.
+This method of appointment may create the impression of potential bias or partisanship, and so to avoid this, there is either a statutory requirement or a recognized practice to consult with other parties in Parliament.
+How meaningful that consultation is can be debated: if a majority government is determined to appoint someone with obvious partisan leanings, they would have to be prepared to pay the political price of criticism inside and outside Parliament.

-In Australia, the law requires that the hairperson of three-member commission be a judge and a second commissioner is the full-time chief executive.
-In New Zealand there is no statutory requirement to appoint a judge as hairperson of the three-member ommission, but a retired judge has been chair since the ommission was created in 2010 and was recently reappointed.
+In Australia, the law requires that the chairperson of the three-member commission be a judge, and a second commissioner is the full-time chief executive.
+In New Zealand, there is no statutory requirement to appoint a judge as chairperson of the three-member commission, but a retired judge has been chair since the commission was created in 2010 and was recently reappointed.

-In the UK the chairperson of a -member commission is appointed after consultation parliamentary parties and an all-party committee chaired by the Speaker of the House of Commons conduct a recruitmentselection process.
-From 2000 to 2009, the membership of the ommission was strictly non-partisan because the law disqualified individuals who had recent involvement with a political party.
-Amendments to the law in 2009 four additional commissioners who were assigned the role of firsthand knowledge of the political process without acting on the basis of their partisan affiliation.
+In the UK, the chairperson of a 10-member commission is appointed after consultation among parliamentary parties and after an all-party committee chaired by the Speaker of the House of Commons has conducted a recruitment and selection process.
+From 2000 to 2009, the membership of the commission was strictly non-partisan because the law disqualified individuals who had recent involvement with a political party.
+Amendments to the law in 2009 allowed for four additional commissioners, who were assigned the explicit role of contributing first-hand knowledge of the political process without acting on the basis of their partisan affiliation.

-Before present CEO was appointed in 2007, the government consulted opposition parties a resolution endorsing appointment was voted by the full ouse.
+Before Canada’s present Chief Electoral Officer was appointed in 2007, the government consulted opposition parties, the nominee for the position appeared before a parliamentary committee then and a resolution endorsing an appointment was voted on by the full House.

 The length of appointment for commissioners or agency heads can have an impact on their independence and their willingness “to speak truth to power.”
-If commissioners or CEOs lack long-term security, there may be concern that actions are motivated by calculations about reappointment.
-The approach followed in the four abinet-parliamentary models varies.
-Australia and New Zealand use flexible terms of up to seven and up to five years, respectivelyeappointment is possible in both cases.
-The UK appoints commissioners for terms of varied lengths and the reappoint.
-In Canada, the CEO is appointed until the age of 65, terms of varied duration.
+If commissioners or CEOs lack long-term security, there may be a concern that their actions are motivated by calculations about reappointment.
+The approach followed in the four Cabinet-parliamentary models varies.
+For example, Australia and New Zealand use flexible terms of up to seven and up to five years, respectively, and reappointment is possible in both cases.
+The UK appoints commissioners for terms of varied lengths, and they can be reappointed.
+In Canada, the CEO is appointed until the age of 65, and this results in terms of varied duration.
 This is also the case with India’s commissioners.

-Among experts in the field, there is a strong consensus that continuity is valuable long-term planning perspective leaders of EMBs need to be around through at least two elect cycles which normally mean years in office.
-Removal from office is a drastic and rare event can take place for the most serious causes such as incapacity or misconduct.
-Such dismissals usually require a resolution of both ouses of Parliament a requirement that discourages governments from acting in a blatantly partisan manner.
+Among experts in the field, there is a strong consensus that continuity is valuable because it fosters a long-term planning perspective; leaders of EMBs need to be around through at least two electoral cycles, which normally means eight to ten years in office.
+Removal from office is a drastic and rare event that can take place only for the most serious causes, such as incapacity or misconduct.
+Such dismissals usually require a resolution of both Houses of Parliament – a requirement that discourages governments from acting in a blatantly partisan manner.
+In Canada, removal can be only for cause, by the Governor General on a joint request following a majority vote in the House of Commons and Senate.